"Ahmedabad/Gujarat top the country in blood donation"

 Leadership by Example

-Vice President Dr. Shakuntala Malavankar, better haf of Late.
-Dr. Vishnu Ganesh Malavankar, the Founder of the Voluntary Blood Donation Movement in Gujarat is dedicated to Red Cross since 1962 and has given 36 blood donations.
+Dr. Shakuntala Malavankar, better half of Late.
+Dr. Vishnu Ganesh Mavalankar, the Founder of the Voluntary Blood Donation Movement in Gujarat is dedicated to Red Cross since 1962 and has given 36 blood donations.
 She is also the recipient of 'Red Cross Certificate of Merit' from the President of India for her meritorious services during the 1971 War.

 Leading the Nation

-It further translates to 'Every single minute - One Gujarati donating blood' and 'Every Four Minutes - One Amdavadi Donating Blood.'
+It further translates to 'Every single minute - One Gujarati donating blood' and 'Every three Minutes - One Amdavadi Donating Blood.'

 While 'Voluntary Blood Donation' is indeed its forte, the Ahmedabad Red Cross has many other feathers in its cap of humanitarian services.
 Under its theme 'Share the gift of life', Red Cross has undertaken active campaigning and enrolment of Donors pledging their Eye and Body donation.

 Rising to the occasion at the time of every natural calamity or disturbances, it has rendered valuable services in the sphere of Disaster Relief.
 Noteworthy amongst this is the rehabilitation work undertaken through the construction of 110 new houses, temple and water tank at village Jogad, District Surendranagar, post the massive Gujarat Earthquake in 2001; distribution of food packets and clothing, and vaccination for over 17,000 school children nearly 70 flood affected villages of Dholka, Dhandhuka and Ranpur Talukas during 2005 to 2007.
+Truck load relief material distributed in Banaskantha in 2017 flood.
+Post flood Typhoid Vaccination camp done in Ahmedabad rural area in 2017.
 Hospital Welfare Services are regularly undertaken by Red Cross Lady Social Workers, distributing fruits and medicines to several needy patients.

-The Red Cross Family Welfare Centre propagates Family Planning and also organises Polio Vaccination Programmes.
+The Red Cross Family Welfare Centre propagates Family Planning and also organizes Polio Vaccination Programmes.
 Tricycle Distribution to the handicapped is another service worth mentioning.